y-sunflower/plotjs/docs/guides/javascript/index.md

 - `.line`: all lines from a line chart
 - `.area`: all areas from an area chart
 - `.bar`: all bars from a bar chart
-- `.plot-element`: all previous elements (points, lines, areas and bars)
+- `.plot-element`: all previous elements (points, lines, areas, and bars)

-For all of those previous elements, you can add `.hovered` or `.not-hovered` (e.g, `.point.not-hovered`) to, respectively, select currently hovered and not hovered elements.
+For all of those previous elements, you can add `.hovered` or `.not-hovered` (e.g., `.point.not-hovered`) to, respectively, select currently hovered and not-hovered elements.

 #### Misc